Between S King and Columbia streets:

 Other Area Projects:

-- Construction of The Jack at S Jackson St between 1st Ave S and Alaskan Way S continues: Standard work hours 7 AM to 6 PM.
-Eastbound vehicle access on S Jackson St remains closed, westbound access maintained.
+- Construction of The Jack at S Jackson St between 1st Ave S and Alaskan Way S continues: Standard work hours Monday through Saturday, 7 AM to 6 PM.
+Westbound traffic on S Jackson St will be shifted one lane to the eastbound lane.
 Pedestrian detour on S Jackson St. Alaskan Way S sidewalk along east side is partially closed.
 If you have any questions, contact Michael Orme.

 - Washington Park construction continues: Project includes substantial alteration of the existing 3-story building located at 68 S Washington St with a new 1-story penthouse addition.
 Parking lane and sidewalk on north side of S Washington St are closed.
 Parking lane along Alaskan Way S in front of building is restricted.
 If you have any questions, contact Dylan Currie.